LordGolias/antistasi/README.md

 The code was greatly simplified, cleaned, and reduced for DRY (e.g. for every 1 line added, 2 lines were deleted, I have +4 years experience as professional programmer).

+# Installation

+To run this mission, take the following steps:

+1. Download it from GitHub (green button on the right)
+2. copy the directory `Antistasi` (the one *on the same level* as this README) to the directory `missions` of your profile
+3. rename the directory `Antistasi` to `Antistasi.Altis` or `Antistasi.Tanoa`
+4. rename the file `mission.altis.sqm` or `mission.tanoa.sqm` to `mission.sqm`
+5. open it in Eden editor and export the mission (SP or MP)

 # Mod support

 * [ACE](https://ace3mod.com/)